amzn/oss-dashboard/README.md

 # osa-gitdash
 A dashboard for viewing many Git organizations at once.

-Generating the dashboard is intended to occurr in three phases.
+Generating the dashboard is intended to occur in three phases.

 ## Phase 1